brainfoolong/cryptojs-aes-php/README.md

 * Does not work with following php.ini option enabled: http://php.net/manual/en/mbstring.overload.php

 ## Changelog
+* 2.2.0 - 13\.
+June 2023
+  * added tests for php and js
+  * show a warning for passphrases with non ASCII characters, as it is and was never supported
 * 2.1.1 - 15\.
 January 2021
   * just a few documentation and composer fixes
 * 2.1.0 - 30\.
 December 2020